melodyguan/enas/README.md

 ## Citations

-If you happen to use our work, please consider citing our paper
+If you happen to use our work, please consider citing our paper.
 ```
 @article{enas,
   title   = {Efficient Neural Architecture Search via Parameter Sharing},